GrzegorzTarczykowski/BoardGamesRentalApplication/README.md

 # BoardGamesRentalApplication
 Application is created in Microsoft Visual Studio 2017.
-Application ASP.NET MVC using the Entity Framework Code First, MySql database and Unit of Work Pattern.
+Application in ASP.NET MVC using the Entity Framework Code First, MySql database and Unit of Work Pattern.

 The local mysql database can be run using xampp and MySql Workbench.